kyule7/cdruntime/README.md

 ## **How to build** ##
-1. Include "cds.h" library in your source code.
+1. Include "cd.h" library in your source code.

 2. Add ${CD_CFLAGS} and ${CD_LINKFLAGS} when you compile your source code to generate executable. ${CD_LINKFLAGS} will include .so files to enable CD runtime system in your program.